andreigradinescu/ProiectMultistrat/README.md

 # ProiectMultistrat
-Branch for frontend part of the project
+Branch for the frontend part of the project.
 Prerequisites for opening the project in vs code:
 -Open the entire hexashop folder in the editor -Install Live Server extension in vs code